devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

-  - ``dda_dependencies`` let's you install dependencies from ``.devassistant`` file (devassistant will use dependencies from original assistant and specified ``dependencies`` attribute, if any - this has the same structure as ``dependencies`` in normal assistants, but conditions are not supported) ``if <expression>``, ``else`` conditional execution.
+  - ``dda_dependencies`` let's you install dependencies from ``.devassistant`` file (devassistant will use dependencies from original assistant and specified ``dependencies`` attribute, if any - this has the same structure as ``dependencies`` in normal assistants, and is evaluated in current assistant context, not the original assistant context)
+``if <expression>``, ``else``
+  conditional execution.
 The conditions must be an `Expression`_.
 ``for <var> in <expression>``